I’m from a country with no tradition in rugby, and a couple of years ago my knowledge of rugby was:

 And then I went to Ireland during the 6 nations tournament week.

-So, first thing that happened was discovering that the this tournament is really important in Ireland, and the second one was that if we start a road trip with no plans whatsoever, we can finish it in a small town where the youngest inhabitant was probably around 50. (this town and our adventures there deserve an all new post).
+And the second one was that if we start a road trip with no plans whatsoever, we can finish it in a small town where the youngest inhabitant was probably around 50. (this town and our adventures there deserve an all-new post).

-Now imagine 2 girls, around 30, enter a Pub in the middle of fucking nowhere in Ireland, that simultaneous was the only place opened where we could be from 20h onward, and everybody look at us, and that everybody where 90% men and all over 50 (at least), the result:
+Now imagine 2 girls, around 30, entering a Pub in the middle of f*cking nowhere in Ireland, that was the only place opened where we could be from 8 pm onward, and everybody looks at us.
+And that everybody was 90% men and all over 50 (at least).

-And Brian O’Driscoll ended is international career, he’s a very important guy in the Irish rugby
+Brian O’Driscoll ended his international career – he’s a very important guy in Irish rugby.

-(and I was able to understand it even though I had an awful hangover due to all the Guinness that I drank to be able to understand the game on the night before )
+The extremely important thing is that I was able to understand the game even though I had an awful hangover due to all the Guinness that I drank to be able to understand it on the night before.

 And now a couple of years later, I must say that I haven’t watched a lot of games since there.
 We all know that if we don’t keep on practicing something, we end up forgetting.
 So, this means that right now I don’t remember most of the rules of the game.
 I do, however, remember that a Guinness is almost mandatory while seeing a game.